santush87/want-a-pet/README.md

 * can add a pets - dogs and cats
 * can adopt a pet
 * can view a page - My Pets (their own pets)

+### Find a bug?
+If you find an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
+If you would like to submit a PR with a fix, reference the issue you created!